alingorgan/STYLIGHT-Test/README.md

 # Description

-<p>This project is a demo and it's communicating with the STYLIGHT web api to deliver content, optimized for iOS devices.</p>
+<p>This project is a demo and it's communicating with the STYLIGHT web api to deliver content, optimised for iOS devices.</p>

 <p>This project uses an updated version of the RequestCacher, now known as NetworkHelper.
 NetworkHelper is still under development and will replace RequestCacher as soon as it's ready.</p>